lowcoder-org/lowcoder/docs/build-apps/component-guides/option-lists.md

 # Option lists

 A drop menu ensures easy and error-free user input by offering a list of possible options.
-Openblocks supports implementing option lists using components such as **Select** and **Multiselect**.
+Lowcoder supports implementing option lists using components such as **Select** and **Multiselect**.
 You can configure an option list either manually or by mapping data from your data sources.

 <figure><img src="../../.gitbook/assets/option-lists-overview.png" alt=""><figcaption></figcaption></figure>